thi-ng/simplecl/README.md

-This demo is also showcasing usage & integration of the [structgen](http://thi.ng/structgen) partner library to ease the task of aligning nested data structures in an OpenCL compatible way.
+This demo is also showcasing usage & integration of the [structgen](http://thi.ng/structgen) partner library to ease the task of aligning nested data structures in an OpenCL compatible way (mapping to OpenCL structs).

 ### 3D Strange attractor